DanielMartinezG/Project44Proxy/README.md

 This proxy works as follows:

-The proxy module is implemented a Spring Cloud gateway to redirect all the request that came through port 8080 this is implemented on SpringCloudConfig class which is a configuration class, every request made to /selling is redirected to port 8081 and every request made to /bulling is redirected to port 8081.
+The proxy module is implementing a Spring Cloud gateway to redirect all the request that came through port 8080 this is implemented on SpringCloudConfig class which is a configuration class, every request made to /selling is redirected to port 8081 and every request made to /bulling is redirected to port 8081.